hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 #### complete()

-Jet calls `complete()` after all the edges are exhausted and all the `completeEdge()` methods called.
+Jet calls `complete()` after all the edges are exhausted and all the `completeEdge()` methods are called.
 It is the last method to be invoked on the processor before disposing of it.
 The semantics of the boolean return value are the same as in `completeEdge()`.

-## Steps taken to create and initialize a job
+## Creating and Initializing Jobs

 These are the steps taken to create and initialize a Jet job:

-1. User builds the DAG and submits it to the local Jet client instance.
+1. The user builds the DAG and submits it to the local Jet client instance.
-1. The client instance serializes the DAG and sends it to a member of the Jet cluster.
-This member becomes the _coordinator_ for this Jet job.
+2. The client instance serializes the DAG and sends it to a member of the Jet cluster.
+This member becomes the **coordinator** for this Jet job.
-1. Coordinator deserializes the DAG and builds an execution plan for each member.
+3. The coordinator deserializes the DAG and builds an execution plan for each member.
-1. Coordinator serializes the execution plans and distributes each to its target member.
+4. The coordinator serializes the execution plans and distributes each to its target member.
-1. Each member acts upon its execution plan by creating all the needed tasklets, concurrent queues, network senders/receivers, etc.
+5. Each member acts upon its execution plan by creating all the needed tasklets, concurrent queues, network senders/receivers, etc.
-1. Coordinator sends the signal to all members to start job execution.
+6. The coordinator sends the signal to all members to start job execution.

-The most visible consequence of the above process is the `ProcessorMetaSupplier` type: the user must provide one for each `Vertex`.
-In step 3 the coordinator deserializes the meta-supplier as a constituent of the `DAG` and asks it to create `ProcessorSupplier` instances which go into the execution plans.
+The most visible consequence of the above process is the `ProcessorMetaSupplier` type: you must provide one for each `Vertex`.
+In Step 3, the coordinator deserializes the meta-supplier as a constituent of the `DAG` and asks it to create `ProcessorSupplier` instances which go into the execution plans.
 A separate instance of `ProcessorSupplier` is created specifically for each member's plan.
-In step 4 the coordinator serializes these and sends each to its member.
-In step 5 each member deserializes its `ProcessorSupplier` and asks it to create as many `Processor` instances as configured by the vertex's `localParallelism` property.
+In Step 4, the coordinator serializes these and sends each to its member.
+In Step 5 each member deserializes its `ProcessorSupplier` and asks it to create as many `Processor` instances as configured by the vertex's `localParallelism` property.